vshulman25/vshulman25.github.io/README.md

-# 2: Code Refactor
+# 2: Responsive Portfolio

-This is my first homework assignment, I refactored the code I was initially given and presented the client with a cleaner version for both the HTML file and CSS file.
+For this assignment, I was tasked with building my initial portfolio using HTML, CSS and Bootstrap.
+This portfolio is the start of my career in web development - I am eager and excited to improve this portfolio in the upcoming months.
 ---
 ## Description

-The purpose of this assignment is to provide a codebase that follows accessibility standards making the site more optimized for search engines.
-Throughout the file you will find semantic html elements that follow in a logical structure.
-I have also included my notes on both the HTML and CSS files.
-Other elements of this assignment included organizing the CSS file, ensuring all links loaded with no errors and ensuring that the website was accessible for all.
+The purpose of this assignment was to build a responsive webpage featuring the with the following files - index.html, portfolio.html, contact.html - styled with a CSS style sheet and with working bootstrap elements.
+Per the instructions, I included a navigation bar that stays on all pages, with working links and toggles properly depending on screen size.
+In addition to the layout being responsive, all images included respond properly and when reduced to a small enough screen, the navigation bar will collapse into a hamburger style.
+I have included personal touches throughout the webpage including some facts about myself and a bit of my favorite color.

 ---
 ## Installation